sh1nes-1/MySqlBot/README.md

 ## Roadmap

+- Ability to set timeout for query
+- Ability to drop running query
+- Multiple SQL queries in one message
 - Selecting result output (File, Message)
 - Selecting formats for results (CSV, SQL)
 - Wait for approve from another person before executing SQL query